farhannaushad08/bioinformatics-ml-research/README.md

 2. **Machine Learning Models**
    - **Random Forest & SVM**: Useful for **gene expression analysis** and **biomarker identification**.
-   - **CNN**: Prototype for **molecular image classification**, which can be extended to protein structure images or histopathology slides.
+   - **CNN**: Prototype for **biomedical image classification**, which can be extended to protein structure images or histopathology slides.

 📌 These workflows can support **personalized medicine, molecular diagnostics, and computational drug discovery** research.